taka78/ultidock/README.md

-If you know what you are doing, this could be handy for your research.
+If you know what you're doing, this could be handy for your research.

-Of course you are gonna need Autodock Vina sources on your computer and you need to handle with all of directory mess that i created.
-Don't worry it's not that bad.
+You're gonna need the Autodock Vina sources on your computer, and yeah, you'll have to deal with the directory mess I created.
+But don't worry, it's not that bad.

-First of all just prep your ligands with extract.py and then run dock_beta.py with output files, this should handle with your all docking needs.
-My ultimate goal is automisation of the all processes but I couldn't find time for it, yet.
-Don't forget to handle resources on all scripts, you should configure it to your specific hardware to maximise the performance.
-Basically this is my first target, so DO IT!
+First, prep your ligands with extract.py, then run dock_beta.py with the output files.
+That should handle all your docking needs.
+My ultimate goal is to automate the whole process and eventually add GPU acceleration, but I haven't found the time for that yet.
+Make sure to configure the resources in all the scripts to match your hardware setup for maximum performance.
+That's basically my first target, so go ahead and DO IT!

-THIS IS NOT A STABLE PROJECT, USE IT ON YOUR OWN RISK.
+THIS IS NOT A STABLE PROJECT.
+USE IT AT YOUR OWN RISK.

+I've uploaded my 4H10 docking attempt.
+I found some possible suspects, but I'm neither a molecular physicist nor a bioinformatician (?).
+I'm just a simple physicist, trying to find my way to ultimate simulations.